Reverse captive portal

 It would be nice to be able to "reverse" captive portal, i.e. force users on the Internet to authenticate to the firewall via a web page before accessing services behind the firewall.

-#4 Updated by Yehuda Katz about 9 years ago
+#4 Updated by Yehuda Katz over 9 years ago

 I just brought this up on the forum this week (http://forum.pfsense.org/index.php/topic,31079.0.html)